qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 Along with the :guilabel:`Parameters` tab, there is another tab named :guilabel:`Log` (see :numref:`figure_alg_dialog_log` below).
-Information provided by the algorithm during its execution is written in this tab, and allow you to track the execution and be aware and have more details about the algorithm as it runs.
+Information provided by the algorithm during its execution is written in this tab, allowing you to track the execution as well as being aware and having more details about the algorithm as it runs.
 Information on algorithm execution is also output in the :menuselection:`View --> Panels --> Log Messages Panel`.